ibexa/documentation-developer/docs/content_management/file_management/file_management.md

 ### DFS Cluster handler

 For clustering, the platform provides a custom metadata handler that stores metadata about your assets in the database.
 This is faster than accessing the remote NFS or S3 instance to read metadata.

-For further reading on setting this up, see [Clustering](clustering.md).
+For more information, see [Clustering](clustering.md).